olfa-arfani/jsophia-sessions/jsophia-polymorphism/slides.md

 # some information about your slides (markdown enabled)
 title: Welcome to JSophia 25
 info: |
-  ## JSophia presentation for participants
+  ## JSsophia presentation for participants
   Learn more at [jsophia.com](https://jsophia.com)
 # apply unocss classes to the current slide
 class: text-center